martin-ger/esp_mqtt/SCRIPTING.md

 ```
 http_response
 ```
-This event happens when an HTTP-request has been sent with "http_get" and a response arrives.
+This event happens when an HTTP-request has been sent with "http_get" or "http_post" and a response arrives.
 The actual body of the response can be accessed in the actions via the special variable _$this_http_body_, the HTTP return code via the special variable _$this_http_code_.
-These variables are only defined inside the "on http_response" clause.
+To identify responses from multiple requests the special variables _$this_http_host_ and _$this_http_path_ can be tested.
+They contain the host and the path of the request.
+All these variables are only defined inside the "on http_response" clause.

 ## Actions
 ```